parsevalbtc/libbitcoin-system-wiki/Integer-Division-Unraveled.md

 * The `||` conditions compile away when the above render the result always `true` or `false`.
 * All that remains is *necessary*.

-By fanning out templates based on signed-ness type constraints, the objective of a "single" function that supports all integers without limitation or overhead is achieved.

 ## Template Type Constraints
 Without the template overrides there would be warnings on unsigned operands, as they all invoke `factor < 0`, which is always `false`.
 These also bypass unnecessary conditions at compile time.
 For functions or operand combinations that are not referenced, the corresponding templates are not even compiled.